How To Manage IBS in Children with Success

 For children, in particular, the mineral calcium is really important for bone health, normal development and growth.

-And so if parents are trying to do this alone, and they don’t know how to substitute the dairy, then that can be an issue and children may not be receiving enough calcium at a crucial time of their growth and development.
+And so if parents are trying to do this alone, and they don’t know how to substitute dairy, then that can be an issue and children may not be receiving enough calcium at a crucial time of their growth and development.

 Well, sometimes it’s not a matter of even using a low FODMAPs diet.